ppi/docs/en/book/commands.rst

 Verifying your commands have been registered
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to verify that your command is successfully being registered, then run app/console and you should see your command appear just like below.
+In order to verify that your command is successfully being registered, just run ``app/console`` and you should see your command appear just like below.

 .. code-block:: bash